 Any questions?
 Please get in touch.

-Depart for Tunis, Tunisia.
+Depart on a flight bound for Tunis, Tunisia.

 Arrive Tunis with the afternoon free for rest.
 Overnight for two nights in the five-star boutique Hotel Dar el Jeld, a beautifully restored traditional house ideally located next to the main government square in the heart of the Tunis medina, or historic section of the city.
 In the evening, gather for a welcome drink and dinner in the hotel’s renowned restaurant.
 (D)